Primula elatior 'Gold Lace'

 Bloom Time: Spring

-Primula elatior ‘Gold Lace’ is a semi-evergreen to evergreen perennial, growing up to 8 inches (20 cm) tall, with rosettes of oval leaves sometimes tinged with red.
-The spring flowers have a golden center, and gold-rimmed deep mahogany petals.
+Primula elatior 'Gold Lace' is a semi-evergreen to evergreen perennial with rosettes of oval green leaves sometimes tinged with red.
+It grows up to 8 inches (20 cm) tall.
+The spring flowers have a golden center and gold-rimmed deep mahogany petals.

 USDA hardiness zone 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).